man-shu/ibc_mario/README.md

 * Extend the primary display to the slave monitor.
 * Display resolution - 1920 x 1080, refresh rate - 60 Hz.
+* Remember to change the refresh of the slave monitor to 60 Hz (it's usually on 120 Hz)

 ## Other Setup